J-Haze/Weather/README.md

 🔗 **Live preview** of the app is [here](https://j-haze.github.io/Weather/).

 ### Purpose: ###
-Create an Weather App that utilizes my knowledge of working with APIs.
+Create an Weather App that utilizes my knowledge of working with ** APIs **.

 ### Features: ###